Sisarus/nestjs-api-todo/README.md

 npx prisma start
 ```

 Signup and signin do not need JWT Token.
-When using signup or signin and everything goes right, back will give JWT Token that last 14m.
+When using signup or signin and everything goes right, back will give JWT Token that last 15m.
+Changet this:
+src/auth/auth.service.ts  and row 68
 Others will nees this as header:
 Authorization  Bearer [JWT.token]